Cincinnati, Ohio Therapists

 The Prescription Drug Epidemic

 The state of Ohio has been pinpointed as one of the states that have greatly been affected by the opioid epidemic and the mental health issues that can come along with it.
 Approximately 460,000 Ohioans are thought to suffer from some form of mental illness.
 In the latest rankings of states, Ohio was given an overall position of 20 when it came to the positive mental health of adults and youth as well as residents’ access to therapists and mental health care professionals.
-There is room for improvement for the quality of care within the state and in the city of Cincinnati.
+There is room for improvement in the quality of care within the state and in the city of Cincinnati.
 An effective strategy for dealing with the prescription drug problems of Cincinnati would be smart to include plans that address providing more mental health support systems so that people can get the treatment they need rather than looking to other destructive behaviors.

 First Steps on the Road to Wellness